FACT-Finder-Web-Components/documentation/markdown/3.0/en/documentation/upgrade-guide.md

     </ff-searchbutton>
 ```
 Note that native `input` properties like `placeholder` stay within the `input` tag, while enhancements like
 `suggest-onfocus` move into `ff-searchbox`.
-If you had used css to style your search input and button don't forget to adjust your selectors accordingly.
+If you're using CSS to style your search input and button don't forget to adjust your selectors accordingly.

 ### Minor API changes to take care of
-Beside the two major changes the following list contains all breaking changes.
+The following list contains all remaining breaking changes.
-If we have missed something, we would be happy if you [contact](contacts) us.
+If we have missed something, we would be happy if you [contacted](contacts) us.

 - `ff-asn-group`
     - use `<div slot="groupCaption" ...>` instead of `<div data-container="groupCaption" ...>`